proksee-project/ProkaML/README.md

 Usage: `python add_genomic_attributes.py EMAIL API_KEY FILE_NAME OUTPUT_DIRECTORY`

 This program takes the metadata file generated from the final step of **proksee-database generation**, computes genomic attributes of interest for every assembly and writes the genomic attributes as additional columns to an output spreadsheet.
 For example, the file `well_represented_species_metadata.txt` will be processed and re-written as `well_represented_species_metadata_added_attributes.txt`.
-Other user inputs for the script `add_genomic_attributes.py` must include email address, NCBI api key and a user-desired output directory for downloading intermediate files.
+Other user inputs for the script `add_genomic_attributes.py` must include email address, NCBI API key and a user-desired output directory for downloading intermediate files.
 Currently, the only additional attribute is overall GC content, which is the fraction of G or C bases of all nucleotide bases of an assembly.
 GC content is calculated from `gc_content.py`.
 Other genomic attributes of interest are in development phase and may be added later.

 ## preprocessing and normalizing